agastyaseth/asp-automated-warehouse/README.md

 ## Contact

-For any queries or support, please reach out to [Project Maintainer Name](mailto:aseth7@asu.edu).
+For any queries or support, please reach out to [Agastya Seth](mailto:aseth7@asu.edu).

 ## Acknowledgements